 Wales – Zahraa Parvez

 The Rights Respecting School Council is made up of elected members who give the school its ‘pupil voice’.
 Members of the School Council are elected after giving a speech/presentation to their class about their ideas and how they plan on representing their class members’ ideas and thoughts.

-The School Council consists of one pupil from each class from Years 1 to 6.
+The School Council consists of one pupil from each class from Reception to year 6.

 Our School Councillors have put together a video to explain the rights of children and to give examples of how Beech Hill meets the needs and rights for ALL children.

 We explore a focus Article from the UNCRC each fortnight through a lead-assembly and follow up work is completed in class and as part of holiday projects.
 Furthermore, we promote each articles in our newsletters that are sent to all families on our online learning platform on Seesaw.
 Here is an example.

 This poster below shows all 42 articles that we discuss throughout the year in assemblies and through class discussions.
 Some of these articles are displayed around the school so children can familiarise themselves and understand their meanings.

 We hold School Council meetings regularly so pupils can express their freedom of expression (Article 13).
 Here are some examples of children’s posters explaining the different rights of children.

 Please talk to your children at home about the Convention on the Rights of the Child, the Global Goals and what it means to be ‘rights respecting’.
 You will find that our children are passionate, informed and eloquent about their aspirations for making the world a better place and responding to global challenges and contemporary issues.